 1. Boxcar Scars

-These scars, typically round to oval in shape, have a steep, defined border and are typically flat at the bottom.
+These scars, typically round, oval to rectangular in shape, have a steep, well-defined border and are typically flat at the bottom.
 There are two ways to get rid of this scar type:

 - Subcision Method: This method involves popping the scarred skin back up with a needle.
 This will ensure that the area is no longer sunken.
 However, you could experience bruising for a week.